zafrullakhan001/BrowserLauncherPro2/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+The MIT license includes a full disclaimer of warranties and limitation of liability.

 ## Privacy Policy